thurn/violet/notes/equipment.md

 - Stone, tacky with putrid green residue.
 Creates burst of vapor, damages plants/plant creatures.
 - Jar contains colorful, jellylike paint, spread over face, blend into background, good at hiding when stationary
 - Censer, perforated iron ball, hung from jeweled chain, holy symbol, burn ground gemstones, obscuring mist that evil creatures can see through, divine connection, diamond dust -> fog, emerald dust -> cloudkill, sapphire dust -> acid fog, ruby dust -> incendiary cloud
+- Silver wire binds a large crystal to several smaller ones, aquamarine glow.
+Stores mana.
+- Rod.
+Slender ebony, clear jagged crystal.
+Wild energy flickers in the depths, gazing intently reveals minute flares of fire and electricity.
+Increases your resistance to an energy type you are already resistant to.
+- Lightweight transparent crystal, tapers to a point on both ends.
+Burns with clear light as a lantern, provides everybonus on listen and spot checks.
+- Thick black pouch, handful of ceramic beads.
+Thin veins of light through cracks in beads.
+Throw beads, land, shatter, create a daylight spell.
+- Glittering pitcher, wrought of platinum, worked into shape of dragon scales.
+Pours thing silver oil, shot through with motes of light.
+Draughts give damage reduction/adamantine.
+- Jewel-colored liquid, small translucent vial.
+Access specific spell domain for 24 hours, prepare spells from that domain.
+-